sellout/cl-glpk/README.markdown

 There are still a lot of improvements to build into this high-level API before it's really complete.

+## A note about this fork

+This fork of the CL-GLPK project uses cl-autowrap instead of the manually-written CFFI bindings.
+Thus the low-level interface has changed.
+From what I see these are the notable changes:

+- Use of glp- prefix instead of % for low-level functions.

+- Passing +glp-constant+ rather than :constant.
+Unfortunately GLPK doesn't use enums in its function prototypes.
+The old Lisp names also don't directly translate to GPLK's names, so :lower-bound may end up as +glp-lo+.

+- Autowrap's allocation/array access/etc. need to be used, rather than CFFI's.

+- GLPK's own interface has changed.
+For example, glp-simplex now takes another argument.

+Also, I have fixed a small memory leak when setting a problem's constraints.

 ## License

 BSD sans advertising clause (see file COPYING)